CppMicroServices/rfcs/text/0003-declarative-services.md

 metadata and the auto generated code are utilized by the implemented bundle at runtime to manage services on behalf of the client bundles.

+Configuration Properties for the managed services are initialized and updated according to the OSGI ConfigurationAdmin specification.

 ## Requirements Analysis